franok/guide-aws-mc-server/readme.md

-# Running a cost-efficient Minecraft server on AWS
+# Running a cost-efficient on-demand Minecraft Server on AWS

-A **step by step guide to set up your own Minecraft server on AWS** can be found at [franok.de/techblog](https://franok.de/techblog/2020/cost-efficient-hosting-of-minecraft-server-on-aws.html)
+A **step by step guide to set up your own Minecraft server on AWS** can be found at [franok.de/techblog](https://franok.de/techblog/2022/on-demand-minecraft-server-on-aws.html)

 ## setup

 ### aws services
-- EC2 (t2.micro for setup/trial, t3.medium for productive use)
+- EC2 (t2.micro for setup/trial, a1.xlarge for productive use)
 - EBS (comes with EC2, disable "delete on termination" to make it absolutely persistent!)
 - S3 (for server cold storage/backup)